 What places do you want to travel to that you haven’t yet?

-Well, I understand that 1-lifetime of travel can only really scratch at the surface of the planet; yet, I’ll try and see more if opportunity shines.
+Well, I understand that 1-lifetime of travel can only really scratch at the surface of the planet; yet, I’ll try to see more if opportunity shines.

 Strange – yeah, some seem unusual from a Western perspective.
 But they aren’t all that dangerous – as a whole, like the news headlines blare.